Colossal orbital-Edelstein effect in non-centrosymmetric superconductors: Abstract

 \section{Abstract}

 In superconductors that lack inversion symmetry, the flow of supercurrent can induce a non-vanishing magnetization, a phenomenon which is at the heart of non-dissipative magneto-electric effects, also known as Edelstein effects.
 For electrons carrying spin and orbital moments a question of fundamental relevance deals with the orbital nature of magneto-electric effects in conventional spin-singlet superconductors with Rashba coupling.
 Remarkably, we find that the supercurrent-induced orbital magnetization is more than one order of magnitude greater than that due to the spin, giving rise to a colossal magneto-electric effect.
-The induced orbital magnetization is shown to be sign tunable, with the sign change occurring for the Fermi level lying in proximity of avoiding crossing points in the Brillouin zone and in the presence of superconducting phase inhomogeneities, yielding domains with opposite orbital moment orientation.
-The orbital-dominated magneto-electric phenomena, hence, have clear-cut marks for detection both in the bulk and at the edge of the system and are expected to be a general feature of multi-orbital superconductors without inversion symmetry breaking.
+The induced orbital magnetization is shown to be sign tunable, with the sign change occurring for the Fermi level lying in proximity of avoiding crossing points in the Brillouin zone.
+In the presence of superconducting phase inhomogeneities, a modulation of the Edelstein signal on the scale of the superconducting coherence length appears, leading to domains with opposite orbital moment orientations.
+These hallmarks are robust to real-space self-consistent treatment of the superconducting order parameter.
+The orbital-dominated magneto-electric phenomena, hence, have clear-cut marks for detection both in the bulk and at the edge of the system and are expected to be a general feature of multi-orbital superconductors with inversion symmetry breaking.

 {\it Introduction.---} The success in designing spintronic and spinorbitronic devices relies on effects to generate, manipulate and detect spin-polarized currents.
-The Rashba spin-orbit coupling \cite{Rashba1960,Dresselhaus1955} has a special role in this context because it allows to directly tune the electron spin orientation through its propagation and, viceversa, to achieve a spin control of the electron trajectories \cite{Manchon2015}, thus giving rise to a large variety of magneto-electric effects.
-The most notable manifestations are the spin Hall effect \cite{Dyakonov1971, Hirsch1999, Kato2004,Sinova2015} as well as the direct and inverse Edelstein effects (EE and IEE) \cite{Aronov1989, Edelstein1990, Shen2014}, with a magnetization being induced by an electric current or, conversely, a non-equilibrium magnetization leading to charge current, respectively.
+The Rashba spin-orbit coupling \cite{Rashba1960,Dresselhaus1955} has a special role in this context, as it allows to directly tune the electron spin orientation through its propagation and, viceversa, to achieve a spin control of the electron trajectories \cite{Manchon2015}, thus giving rise to a large variety of magneto-electric effects.
+The most notable manifestations are the spin Hall effect \cite{Dyakonov1971, Hirsch1999, Kato2004,Sinova2015} as well as the direct and inverse Edelstein effects \cite{Aronov1989, Edelstein1990, Shen2014}, with a magnetization being induced by an electric current or, conversely, a non-equilibrium magnetization leading to charge current, respectively.